 Early Socialization Tips

-- Introduce puppies to different sounds, textures, and gentle handling.
+- Expose puppies to unfamiliar sounds, feel, and caress.

 - Start crate training early.